AyoCodess/ayocodess/README.md

 ### About Me

-I’m a full-stack developer and Charity Co-founder of stopholdingback.org who can work across the whole stack with most of my professional experience being in the front-end.
-At WP Tech (Sweden), I lead the front-end development of our cross-platform applications while contributing to the building, digitalization and automation of our internal work-flows.

-What interests me is digitalization, sustainability, social-impact, AI.
-I thrive in teams, helping others grow and contributing to culture that fosters genuine collaboration and connection.
+I’m a full-stack typescript developer and Charity Co-founder of stopholdingback.org.

+I plan and build cross-platform systems and mobile applications at WP Tech, Sweden.
+Known for my collaborative and team-oriented approach, I also contribute to the digitalization and automation of internal workflows.

 Visit my portfolio website at [ayoadesanya.com](https://ayoadesanya.com).

-#### Note

-- My latest work has been developed for comapanies which I do not have authority to share pubically.

 #### I have the most experiance in building